XML Overview & Markup Languages

 Well-formed vs valid

-• Valid: well-formed and conforms to a schema (DTD/XSD).
+- Valid: well-formed and obeys a schema (DTD or XSD).

 Technical Details